get-set-fetch/documentation/site/node/docker.md

 --export data/export.csv
 ```

+### PostgreSQL and Puppeteer
-### Log, scrape and export data using postgresql as storage and puppeteer as browser client
+Log, scrape and export data using postgresql as storage and puppeteer as browser client. \
-This starts the scraper as a docker-compose service. \\
+This starts the scraper as a docker-compose service. \
 Remember to build the corresponding docker image `--build-arg STORAGE=pg --build-arg BROWSER_CLIENT=puppeteer` first :)

 config-pg-puppeteer.json